GoogleCloudPlatform/fda-mystudies/documentation/architecture.md

 The Study Datastore gets the study content and study configuration from this database and provides this information to other components as ReST APIs.

-The database serves as a common repository for the Study Builder and the Study datastore.
+The database serves as a common repository for the Study Builder and the Study Datastore.
 There is no direct interaction between the Study Builder component and the Study Datastore or any other platfom components.